-See Appendix 1 for a detailed list Competencies for R1 to R4 researchers; Appendix 2 for the NUI Galway policy on Researcher Progression between levels.
+See Appendix 1 for a detailed list Competencies for R1 to R4 researchers; Appendix 2 for the University of Galway policy on Researcher Progression between levels.

-Leaving NUI Galway / Keep in touch
+Leaving University of Galway / Keep in touch

 We want to hear from you.
-Often we don't hear from researchers that they have moved on to a new post, and we would love for you to keep in touch and let us know about your career trajectory after leaving NUI Galway.
+Often we don't hear from researchers that they have moved on to a new post, and we would love for you to keep in touch and let us know about your career trajectory after leaving the University of Galway.
 We would also like to include career stories from our own former researchers on our website, so if you would like to contribute to our Career Stories please fill out this form.

-How are researchers represented at NUI Galway
+How researchers are represented at the University of Galway

-As a researcher at NUI Galway you are linked to a specific discipline but you may be based within and/or affiliated to an institute.
+As a researcher at University of Galway you are linked to a specific discipline but you may be based within and/or affiliated to an institute.
 You can be a member of more than one institute depending on your research interest.